-What is an Advanced Practice Psychiatric Nurse?
+What Does it Take to Be an Advanced Practice Psychiatric Nurse?

 Advanced Practice Psychiatric Nurse Definition Provide advanced nursing care for patients with psychiatric disorders.
 May provide psychotherapy under the direction of a psychiatrist.